ExtendScript/awesome/README.md

 This list should comply to these guidlines --> [sindresorhus/awesome/create-list.md](https://github.com/sindresorhus/awesome/blob/master/create-list.md)

+### Photoshop

+- [node-photoshop by @SubtleGradient](https://github.com/subtleGradient/node-photoshop) Used internally at Facebook since 2013 for some Design Tools, image asset pipeline, UI Animation pipeline, and generative video pipeline.
+Supports Photoshop and After Effects.
+No longer maintained.

 ### Illustrator

 - [GitHub - jtnimoy/scripting-for-illustrator-tutorial: Scripting for Illustrator, a tutorial for Processing coders](https://github.com/jtnimoy/scripting-for-illustrator-tutorial) a great step by step guide to get you up an running with the Illustrator Scripting API

 ### InDesign

 ### After Effects